Building a Go Reliability Lab

 Phase 1: Foundation (Commits 1–3)

-Commit 1 was documentation only — README, ARCHITECTURE.md, DEVELOPMENT_ROADMAP.md.
+Commit 1 was documentation only — README, ARCHITECTURE.md, DEVELOPMENT_ROADMAP.md, AI_WORKFLOW.md.
 Architecture decided before any code.
 Commits 2–3 added the HTTP server with chi, graceful shutdown, and structured logging with zap.

 The key design choice: workers run on a separate context from the HTTP server.
 When the server stops accepting requests, workers finish their in-flight jobs instead of dropping them.